(All fields required)

 Biro FM, Striegel-Moore RH, Franko DL, Padgett J, Bean JA.
 Self-esteem in adolescent females.
 J Adolesc Health.
 2006 Oct;39(4):501-7.

-Paula K. Braverman, MD Director, Community Programs, Adolescent and Transition Medicine
+Paula K. Braverman, MD Director, Community Programs, Division of Adolescent and Transition Medicine

 is working to develop community programs, including teen pregnancy prevention and obesity prevention.